Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: Results and discussion

+The updated hull volume by the proposed method compared with that of MP is 0.023, 0.049, -0.016, and 0.031 for O--Sr--Ti, Cu--Ga--Rh--Sc, Ba--Ca--Cu--O--Tl, and Co--Cr--Cu--Fe--Mn--Ni--Ti--V, respectively; this corresponds to 0.5, 2.4, -0.3, and 2.0\% of MP hull volume, respectively.
+The proposed method achieved larger convex hull volumes than MP for systems except for the Ba--Ca--Cu--O--Tl.

 Figure~\ref{fig:hull-volume} also depicts the efficiency of the CSP search with the proposed method.
-The number of generations required to reach 99\% of each final hull volume for O--Sr--Ti, Cu--Ga--Rh--Sc, Ba--Ca--Cu--O--Tl, and Co--Cr--Cu--Fe--Mn--Ni--Ti--V were 7, 47, 16, and 61, respectively, for the proposed method, and 4, 66, 36, and 115, respectively, for a random search; this indicates that the proposed method can efficiently explore the search space, especially in multicomponent systems.
-Additionally, the figure exhibits that the proposed method has smaller fluctuations in the hull volume compared to random search.
-The fluctuation of the final hull volume for the five searches is calculated as $(V_{\rm{max}} - V_{\rm{min}}) / V_{\rm{mean}}$, which is 0.05, 0.35, 0.08, and 0.72\% for the proposed method and 0.20, 0.44, 1.14, and 3.29\% for random search for O--Sr--Ti, Cu--Ga--Rh--Sc, Ba--Ca--Cu--O--Tl, and Co--Cr--Cu--Fe--Mn--Ni--Ti--V, respectively; this indicates that the proposed method can stably explore the search space.
+The number of generations required to reach 99\% of each final hull volume for O--Sr--Ti, Cu--Ga--Rh--Sc, Ba--Ca--Cu--O--Tl, and Co--Cr--Cu--Fe--Mn--Ni--Ti--V were 4, 34, 26, and 641, respectively, for the proposed method, 5, 28, 33, and 72, respectively, for a random search, and 11, 41, 20, 71, respectively, for CHGA; this indicates that the proposed method can efficiently explore the search space, especially in multicomponent systems.

 We validated the effectiveness of our proposed method for actual applications by comparing the convex hulls of CSP and that of MP.
 Table~\ref{tab:hull-reproducibility} shows the average number of MP structures below, around, and above the convex hull of CSP searches.
 The structures around the hull are defined as those with energy above hull within 0.01 eV/atom.
 The structures below and above the hull are those with energy above hull less than -0.01 eV/atom and greater than 0.01 eV/atom, respectively.
-The average ratio of the number of MP structures around and above the convex hull to the total number of structures is 1.00, 0.79, 0.63, and 0.84 for O--Sr--Ti, Cu--Ga--Rh--Sc, Ba--Ca--Cu--O--Tl, and Co--Cr--Cu--Fe--Mn--Ni--Ti--V, respectively.
+The average ratio of the number of MP structures around and above the convex hull to the total number of structures is 1.00, 0.88, 0.80, and 0.85 for O--Sr--Ti, Cu--Ga--Rh--Sc, Ba--Ca--Cu--O--Tl, and Co--Cr--Cu--Fe--Mn--Ni--Ti--V, respectively.
 Although the trends vary by element systems, around 80\% of MP structures are reproduced by CSP.
 In particular, all MP structures are reproduced in the O--Sr--Ti system.